-[In addition, with respect to the PropCo Second Lien Notes and the OpCo Second Lien Notes, PropCo and OpCo will not be required to comply with all or any portion of Section 314(d) of the Trust Indenture Act of 1939 (the "Trust Indenture Act") if PropCo or OpCo (as the case may be) determines, in good faith based on advice of counsel, that, under the terms of Section 314(d) and/or any interpretation or guidance as to the meaning thereof of the SEC and its staff, including "no action" letters or exemptive orders, all or such portion of Section 314(d) of the Trust Indenture Act is inapplicable to the released collateral.
-For example, PropCo or OpCo may, among other things, without any release or consent by the indenture trustee, conduct ordinary course activities with respect to collateral, such as selling, factoring, abandoning, or otherwise disposing of collateral and making ordinary course cash payments (including repayments of indebtedness) so long as no default or event of default under the indenture governing the PropCo Second Lien Notes or the OpCo Second Lien Notes (as the case may be) would result therefrom and such transaction would not violate the Trust Indenture Act.]
+In addition, with respect to the PropCo Second Lien Notes and the OpCo Second Lien Debt and/or OpCo Second Lien Notes (if applicable), PropCo and OpCo will not be required to comply with all or any portion of section 314(d) of the TIA if PropCo or OpCo (as the case may be) determines, in good faith based on advice of counsel, that, under the terms of section 314(d) and/or any interpretation or guidance as to the meaning thereof of the SEC and its staff, including "no action" letters or exemptive orders, all or such portion of section 314(d) of the TIA is inapplicable to the released collateral.
+For example, PropCo or OpCo may, among other things, without any release or consent by the indenture trustee, conduct ordinary course activities with respect to collateral, such as selling, factoring, abandoning, or otherwise disposing of collateral and making ordinary course cash payments (including repayments of indebtedness) so long as in accordance with the provisions of the indentures governing the PropCo Second Lien Notes or the OpCo Second Lien Debt and/or OpCo Second Lien Notes (if applicable) and such transaction would not otherwise violate section 314(d) of the TIA.